miguelzeph/django-news/README.md

 # Django News

-It's an example of how to use Django for a webpage of news.
+Welcome to Django News!
+This project demonstrates how to use Django to build a news website efficiently.
+It automates the process of updating news content and allows you to manage everything from your local machine by simply deploying the Django site and updating the database.

 ## Dependencies

+To get started, install the required dependencies using the following command:

 ```bash
 pip install -r requeriments.txt